In this comprehensive post on franchising, I’m going to show you why franchising is so good.

 (Video clip courtesy of Young Frankenstein and YouTube)

-It’s enabled hundreds of thousands of people to become small business owners.
+One reason franchising is so good, is because it’s enabled hundreds of thousands of people to become small business owners.

 Take Subway® for example.
 Do you have any idea how many Subway franchise owners there are across the world?